Graham-72/date/README.md

 An included Date Views module provides integration with Views.

-Nevertheless, the Date Basic module is a subset of the Drupal Date module, containing the modules likely to be incorporated in core in Backdrop release 1.2.
-It may well be appropriate to omit some more of these options.
+Remaining functions not in Date Basic nor in core v1.2 are being made available in contributed modules date_all_day, date_tools and date_repeat.
+Please see these modules for more details

 <h2>Status</h2>

-This port to Backdrop now passes most of its inbuilt tests but there are still some problems to be solved.
+This port to Backdrop now passes most of its inbuilt tests but there are still some residual problems.

 <h2>Help & Documentation</h2>